 - have not been to or stopped in a country that’s not on the travel corridors exemption list in the previous 14 days

 Are Courtauld buildings open?

-After a pause for review, The Courtauld Connects building site is currently operational, but on a much reduced scale in line with health and safety best practice and government guidelines on working practices such as distancing.
+The Courtauld Connects building site is currently operational, but on a much reduced scale in line with health and safety best practice and government guidelines on working practices such as distancing.
 Additional welfare facilities and parking have been made available for those who travel to site.
 This situation will be kept under review and amended as guidelines change.